carlytsu/capstone-nyt/README.md

 ## Recommendations
 The results of this project indicate that running a more formal analysis with more computation power (potentially in a distributed system such as PySpark) would lead to promising results around predicting the engagement levels of a comment based on the text itself.
 ## For Further Information
-Please review the narrative of the analysis in [my jupyter notebook](./capstone-nyt.ipynb) and review [my non-technical presentation](./capstone-NYT Comments Presentation.pdf).
+Please review the narrative of the analysis in [my jupyter notebook](./NYT Capstone.ipynb) and review [my non-technical presentation](./NYT Capstone - Presentation.pdf).

+├── README.md
+├── NYT Capstone.ipynb                                   <- Jupyter Notebook presentation
+├── NYT Capstone - Presentation.pdf                      <- Non-technical presentation
+├── NYT Capstone.pdf   <- PDF of Jupyter Notebook
+└── images for readme                                    <- directory containing visualizations and images for presentation

+(Data files are not included in this repository due to size, but can be downloaded from [Kaggle.](https://www.kaggle.com/aashita/nyt-comments)